 To claim tax exemption u/s 10(13A), all the conditions specified in the tax laws are to be fulfilled and the employer needs to take certain steps to claim it.

-Whether the employee stays in a rented house or in his own house, he can get HRA exemption from his employer.
-But to claim exemption on HRA received, you need to follow conditions that is specified in income tax act.
+Whether the employee stays in a rented house or in his own house, he will get House Rent Allowance (HRA) from his employer, however, to claim HRA exemption from the allowances received, you need to follow conditions that are specified in the income tax act.

 Rent can be paid to anyone but he or she should be the owner of the house.
-Recently it has been held that, HRA exemption can be claimed if it is paid to wife being the owner of house.
+Recently it has been held that the House Rent Allowance (HRA) exemption can be claimed if it is paid to the wife being the owner of the house.

-Based on your declaration, employer will be calculating HRA exemption and balance if any left out will be taxable as salary.
+Based on your declaration, the employer will be calculating HRA exemption for the whole year and balance if any left out will be taxable as part of gross salary.
 If in between the year, rent paid or payable is changed then such declaration has to be changed by submitting a fresh declaration to the employer.

-Least of the followings will be exempted as HRA;
+As per our tax laws, least of the followings will be exempted as HRA;

 - The actual HRA received from your employer